-In Alnwick, the main means of delivering affordable housing will continue to be through cross subsidy in mixed developments of market housing.
+Recent affordable delivery in Alnwick was given a major boost as a result of the Gentoo developments at Ropery Court and Towergate under the Homes and Communities Agency Kickstart programme.
+However affordable housing need remains an issue and in Alnwick, the main means of delivering affordable housing will continue to be through cross subsidy in mixed developments of market housing such as Greensfield and Willoughby's Bank.
 That means that developers of new market housing schemes will have to provide some affordable housing as part of their scheme - thereby ensuring that the community benefits from an increase in the stock of affordable housing.
-The ADCS in policy 56 requires 35% of new housing to be affordable.